 GBP/USD Exchange Rate Wavers ahead of Key Data

 The Pound US Dollar (GBP/USD) exchange rate fluctuated today amid a shifting market mood.
-A data heavy week may drive volatility in the currency pairing.
+Preliminary PMIs may be in focus as the week continues.

 At the time of writing the GBP/USD exchange rate is trading at around $1.2251, up approximately 0.2% from this morning’s opening rate.

 The Pound (GBP) is retreating from its hawkish wins this afternoon, as this year’s Autumn Statement offers a disappointing downward revision to UK economic growth.

 Signs of economic slowing serve to undercut Bank of England (BoE) interest rate hike bets, despite recently hawkish rhetoric from BoE policymakers.

 Looking ahead, the UK’s preliminary PMIs are due out on Thursday, and are likely to drive significant GBP volatility.
 Should November’s data print in line with forecasts, GBP may slump amid further signs of a weakening UK economy.
 While manufacturing is expected to edge slightly higher to 45, economists forecast that it will remain deeply in contraction territory, providing a bleak insight towards the stagnation of UK economic activity.